 Your Jr. High Algebra teacher always told you to double check your work.
 Sire’s QA tool was developed in honor of that teacher.
 It allows you to test your campaign before launching it to your customers.
 Just enter your keyword in the QA tool and click send.

 You can get information such as your subscriber growth, active subscribers, opt out rate as well as the growth activity of your subscribers to name a few and you can download reports as well.

-We’ve built over 60 templates ranging from promotions, surveys, table reservation updates, service completion alerts, order delivery updates and more.
+We have 5 general templates that will satisfy the needs of most users, but we’ve built over 60 custom campaigns for our customers - such as promotions, surveys, table reservation updates, service completion alerts, and delivery updates.
 Most businesses only use a few but we’ve got you covered if you need more.

 If the DIYer within you is itching to get out, you’re more than welcome to build your own custom template.
 Just select the Build Your Own option in the Templates section.

 Yes, you can use Sire on any device - PC, tablet or mobile device without any downloads.
 Just go to your browser, type in siremobile.com, and start using Sire directly from your device.